 His 2015 album The Great Divide was the first to be released under his own name.
 It retained many of the characteristics of his work as Calamateur (guitar-based songs submersed in other-wordly electronica) but was a huge step-forward in terms of songwriting and production.

-Since then he’s released the Victory EP, Scars Are Like A Beacon (an ambient reworking of The Great Divide), I Can Sing A Rainbow (another ambient album), Lonely Hummingbird (a collection of co-writes with American songwriters, including Rebecca Pronsky, Denison Witmer & Amy Allison), Solo Guitar Loops 1 & Solo Guitar Loops 2 (two collections of improvised electric guitar pieces), the electronica album Micronations and the accompanying Fragile EP.
+Since then he’s released the Victory EP, Scars Are Like A Beacon (an ambient reworking of The Great Divide), I Can Sing A Rainbow (another ambient album), Lonely Hummingbird (a collection of co-writes with American songwriters, including Rebecca Pronsky, Denison Witmer & Amy Allison), Solo Guitar Loops 1 & Solo Guitar Loops 2 (two collections of improvised electric guitar pieces), the electronica album Micronations and the accompanying Fragile EP, as well as the afore-mentioned Pale White Branches.